-Some Great Fundraising Ideas for Churches
+The Top Fundraising Ideas For Churches

 The Wall-O-Money has become very popular among many churches.
-It is easy to accomplish, takes little time to arrange, set up, participate in, and is cheap!
-In order for this idea to take shape, you need to label two hundred envelopes with the numbers one through two hundred on each one.
-Other leaders or youth group members (depending on who the fundraising will be benefiting) can help you decorate the envelopes and help write out all the numbers.
-The next step is to take each envelope and tape it to a popular/well-seen wall in your church building.
-Then encourage the members of the congregation to take an envelope.
+It is easy to accomplish, takes little time to arrange, set up, and participate in, and it is cheap!
+For this idea to take shape, you need to label 200 envelopes from 1 to 200.
+Other leaders or youth group members (depending on who the fundraising will benefit) can help you decorate the envelopes and write out the numbers.
+The next step is to take each envelope and tape it to a popular or well-seen wall in your church building.
+Then encourage members of your congregation to take an envelope.

-Stocks & Bonds
+2. Stocks And Bonds

-This fundraiser may be best when fundraising for mission trips, however, with some creative thinking it may be adjusted to the money needs of your church.
+This fundraiser may be best when fundraising for mission trips.
+However, with some creative thinking it can be adjusted to other money needs of your church.
 For this fundraiser, you need to create certifications (or “stocks”) for each student attending the mission trip.
-On each sheet include their name, mission trip name/and or youth group name, the amount of money investing, and a note of appreciation.
+On each sheet, include their name, mission trip name and/or youth group name, the amount of money someone is investing, and a note of appreciation.
 Each student should have a stack of “stocks” to give to church members, family, neighbors, and friends.